 We work with local nonprofits, churches and NGOs to connect with communities in need.
 We discuss our development process with the leaders of these communities who determine if a clothing exchange and partnership with YOUME is something they’d like to engage in.

 If so, an exchange is scheduled and local children are asked to bring one piece of clothing – their oldest and most worn- to trade for a brand new piece of clothing and/or school uniform, which is purchased in-country to support the local economy.
 The exchange is a celebration and is often accompanied by music, dancing and a shared meal.
 Basically, it’s a party you don’t wanna miss!

 Both volunteers and hired women from our local, San Diego refugee population turn the old children’s clothing into usable patches, which are sewn onto one-of-a-kind YOUME products.
 This makes every item unique with its own redemption story; one that goes from poverty to purpose, liability to life, rag to resource.

-Our blanks are made in the USA utilizing eco-friendly materials and dyes and certified, labor-friendly practices.
+Our blanks are sourced from ethical manufacturers in the USA and other countries that utilize eco-friendly materials, dyes and WRAP certified labor-friendly practices.

-Our clothing is screened in California using eco-friendly, water based inks and certified, labor-friendly practices.
+Our clothing is locally screened in California using ethical and eco-friendly practices.

 3. Community Development

 The final step is helping our partner community tackle it’s greatest immediate need using proceeds from YOUME product sales.
 Typically, we help provide clean water, farming seeds, and school and medical supplies.
 Our partner community takes the lead here determining which need is greatest, and helping manage the solution to it.
 The process is collaborative though, and we provide advice, expertise, assistance and resources.